The Human Stain: Alleged resemblance to Anatole Broyard

 In the reviews of the book in both the daily and the Sunday New York Times in 2000, Kakutani and Lorrie Moore suggested that the central character of Coleman Silk might have been inspired by Anatole Broyard, a well-known New York literary editor of the Times.
 Other writers in the academic and mainstream press made the same suggestion.
 After Broyard's death in 1990, it had been revealed that he racially passed during his many years employed as a critic at The New York Times.
 He was of Louisiana Creole ancestry.

 Roth himself stated that he had not known of Broyard's ancestry when he started writing the book and only learned of it months later.
 In Roth's words, written in "An Open Letter to Wikipedia" and published by The New Yorker: "Neither Broyard nor anyone associated with Broyard had anything to do with my imagining anything in The Human Stain."
-As stated above, Roth clarifies that Coleman Silk was inspired "by an unhappy event in the life of my late friend Melvin Tumin."
+Roth stated that Coleman Silk was inspired "by an unhappy event in the life of my late friend Melvin Tumin."

 Reception

-The novel was well received, became a national bestseller, and won numerous awards.
 In choosing it for its "Editors' Choice" list of 2000, The New York Times wrote:

 When Zuckerman and Silk are together and testing each other, Roth's writing reaches an emotional intensity and a vividness not exceeded in any of his books.
 The American dream of starting over entirely new has the force of inevitability here, and Roth's judgment clearly is that you can never make it all the way.
 There is no comfort in this vision, but the tranquility Zuckerman achieves as he tells the story is infectious, and that is a certain reward.

 In April 2013, GQ listed The Human Stain as one of the best books of the 21st century.
+The New York Times likewise, in 2024, listed the novel as one of the best books of the 21st century.

 After Roth died, The New York Times asked several prominent authors to name their favorite work by him.
 Thomas Chatterton Williams chose The Human Stain, writing that "Roth achieves something here that is very difficult to imagine his mostly domesticated descendants even attempting: He steps fully out of his own backyard and dares to imagine what he cannot possibly know by means of his own personal identity.
 I came to this gem late, as a 33-year-old 'mixed-race' black man who'd just become the father of a blond-haired, blue-eyed 'black' daughter who could pass for Swedish.
 Flipping through my paperback now, I smile as I reread the dog-eared pages, their margins overflowing with comments to the effect of: How can he possibly know that?
 There are many ways to display brilliance through narrative, but one of the most difficult — and courageous — is to render the I-who-is-not-I as vividly as one can render the self."